Ductless, mini split-system air-conditioners (mini

-The main advantages of mini splits are their small size and flexibility for zoning or heating and cooling individual rooms.
+The main advantages of mini-splits are their small size and flexibility for zoning and cooling individual rooms.
 Many models can have as many as four indoor air handling units (for four zones or rooms) connected to one outdoor unit.
-The number depends on how much heating or cooling is required for the building or each zone (which in turn is affected by how well the building is insulated).
+The number depends on how much cooling is required for the building or each zone.
+This can be affected by how well the building is insulated and air sealed.
 Each of the zones will have its own thermostat, so you only need to condition that space when it is occupied, saving energy and money.

-Since mini splits have no ducts, they avoid the energy losses associated with ductwork of central forced air systems.
-Duct losses can account for more than 30% of energy consumption for space conditioning, especially if the ducts are in an unconditioned space such as an attic.
+Since mini-splits have no ducts, they avoid the energy losses associated with ductwork of central forced air systems.
+Duct losses can account for more than 30% of energy consumption for air conditioning, especially if the ducts are in an unconditioned space such as an attic.

-Compared with other add-on systems, mini splits offer more flexibility in interior design options.
+Compared with other add-on systems, mini-splits offer more flexibility in interior design options.
 The indoor air handlers can be suspended from a ceiling, mounted flush into a drop ceiling, or hung on a wall.
 Floor-standing models are also available.
 Most indoor units have profiles of about seven inches (~18 cm) deep and usually come with sleek, high-tech-looking jackets.
 Many also offer a remote control to make it easier to turn the system on and off when it's positioned high on a wall or suspended from a ceiling.
-Split-systems can also help to keep your home safer, because there is only a small hole in the wall.
-Through-the-wall and window mounted room air-conditioners can provide an easy entrance for intruders.

 The installer must also correctly size each indoor unit and judge the best location for its installation.
 Oversized or incorrectly located air-handlers often result in short-cycling, which wastes energy and does not provide proper temperature or humidity control.
 Too large a system is also more expensive to buy and operate.